Vacation Rental Liability: What Every Owner Needs To Know

 Communicable Disease

-If you offer a hot tub at your property, it’s important to have coverage for communicable diseases like hot tub rash, Legionnaires’ Disease and more.
+If you offer a hot tub at your property, it’s important to have coverage for communicable diseases like hot tub rash, Legionnaires’ Disease, and more.

 Assault and Battery with Sexual Molestation

 Many insurance policies exclude coverage for assault and battery as well as sexual molestation.
-Sadly, these things do happen at vacation rentals and tourist destination towns, and when they do everyone is getting sued, including the owner of the vacation rental home.
+Sadly, these things happen at vacation rentals and tourist destination towns, and when they do everyone is getting sued, including the owner of the vacation rental home.

 Bed Bug and Flea Liability

-Not only are bed bugs a nuisance with regards to property damage and extermination, but they pose a huge liability risk.
-If a guest was to get bitten by bed bugs at your vacation rental, they could ultimately hold you liable and sue.
+Not only are bed bugs a nuisance with regard to property damage and extermination, but they pose a huge liability risk.
+If a guest were to get bitten by bed bugs at your vacation rental, they could ultimately hold you liable and sue.
 These claim settlements quickly get into six figures.
 The problem is many insurance carriers have a total exclusion for “infestation” which bed bugs would fall under.

 Don’t Count on a Personal Umbrella Policy